MicrosoftDocs/cpp-docs/docs/build-insights/tutorials/build-insights-included-files-view.md

 ## Improve build time with precompiled headers

-Because we know from the **Included Files** view that `winrtHeaders.h` is time consuming to parse, and because we know from the **Include Tree** view that `winrtHeaders.h` includes several other header files that are time consuming to parse, we build a [Precompiled header file](../../build/creating-precompiled-header-files.md) (PCH) to reduce the number of times these files are parsed.
+Because we know from the **Included Files** view that `winrtHeaders.h` is time consuming to parse, and because we know from the **Include Tree** view that `winrtHeaders.h` includes several other header files that are time consuming to parse, we build a [Precompiled header file](../../build/creating-precompiled-header-files.md) (PCH) to speed that up by only parsing them once into a PCH.

 We add a `pch.h` to include `winrtHeaders.h`, which would look like this: